gradle/gradle/design-docs/dependency-management.md

 1. Change `ModuleVersionMetaData` to add a `ModuleVersionIdentifier getExternalId()`
     - Initially return the same as `getId()`
     - Change the implementation of `ResolvedComponentResult.getModuleVersion()` to return this value.
-2. Add a private `ProjectPublicationRegistry` service, which collects the outgoing publications for each project.
-This replaces `ProjectModuleRegistry`.
-   This service is basically a map from project path to something that can produce the component meta data for that project.
-    - When a project is configured, register an implicit component with a null `externalId`.
-    - When an `Upload` task is configured with an ivy repository, register a component with `externalId` = `(project.group, project.name, project.version)`
-    - When an `Upload` task is configured with a `MavenDeployer`, register a component with `externalId` = `(deployer.pom.groupId, deployer.pom.artifactId, deployer.pom.version)`
-    - When an `IvyPublication` is defined, register a component with `externalId` taken from the publication.
-    - When an `MavenPublication` is defined, register a component with `externalId` taken from the publication.
-3. Change `ProjectDependencyResolver` to use this service to determine the identifier and metadata for a project dependency.
+2. Change `ProjectDependencyResolver` to use the `ProjectPublicationRegistry` service to determine the identifier and metadata for a project dependency, if any.
-4. Change the dependency tasks so that they handle a component with null `moduleVersion`.
+3. Change the dependency reporting to handle a component with null `moduleVersion`.
-5. Merge `ProjectDependencyPublicationResolver` into the `ProjectPublicationRegistry` service.
+4. Merge `ProjectDependencyPublicationResolver` into the `ProjectPublicationRegistry` service.

 ### Test cases